Join artist and lecturer Nick Pearson on a virtual gallery tour of Grayson Perry

-Join artist and lecturer Nick Pearson on a retrospective tour of Grayson Perry’s exhibition shown at the Serpentine Gallery June -September 2017.
-Billed as ‘The Most Popular Art Exhibition Ever’
+Grayson Perry’s exhibition shown at the Serpentine Gallery June -September 2017 was billed as ‘The Most Popular Art Exhibition Ever’

 In 2017 Grayson Perry, one of the most astute artist-commentators on contemporary society, presented a major exhibition of new work.
-He touched on various themes from the current cultural and social landscape, including popularity and art, money, masculinity, his motorbike, and his teddy bear.
+He touched on various themes from the current cultural and social landscape.
+He included art, money, masculinity, his motorbike, and his teddy bear.
 The title was brave, but – as one of the curators told me, halfway through the run – prophetic.
 It had attracted more visitors than any other exhibition in the gallery’s 50-year history.
 It’s not often that I’ve queued up to see contemporary art!

-Nick’s ‘tours’ take the form of illustrated slide lectures.
-If you sign up, you’ll be sent a pdf with high-resolution images that you can easily flick through on screen, or print out and follow as he takes to the floor on Zoom, with projected images on his studio wall.
-These projected, filmed and transmitted images won’t be as sharp as those we’ll be sending you on the pdf, but will allow Nick to point things out as he speaks, in an attempt to make the presentation as much like a live lecture as possible.
+Nick’s virtual gallery tour of Grayson Perry is an illustrated slide lectures.
+If you sign up, he’ll send you a pdf with high-resolution images that you can easily flick through on screen, or print out and follow as he takes to the floor on Zoom, with projected images on his studio wall.
+These projected, filmed and transmitted images won’t be as sharp as those we send you on the pdf, but Nick will be able to point things out as he speaks, in an attempt to make the presentation as much like a live lecture as possible.